racerretrocoder/Flightgear-F-22A-Raptor/README.md

  Support: all of them

-Under early development, external contributions welcome :). but we seem to be chuging along quite quickly!
+Under early development, external contributions welcome :). but we seem to be chugging along quite quickly!
 Yay!

 # License:
 Share ware, take it but include the Creators callsign or username in it some where